Home

 MATH 103

-This course is designed to introduce students to engineering and computer science processes, principles, problem-solving techniques, and contemporary tools.
+COURSE DESCRITPION & OUTCOMES: This course is designed to introduce students to engineering and computer science processes, principles, problem-solving techniques, and contemporary tools.
 The course emphasis will be on Electrical/Computer Engineering and Computer Science.
 Students will apply in-class learning to hands-on projects and explore current industry trends and implications.
-Student course outcomes include:

-• Apply Creative problem solving and use of systematic design methodology.
+2. Apply creative problem solving and use of systematic design methodology Homework, Test, Labs AST2-A & C

-• Demonstrate understanding of computer science, Electrical and Computer Engineering processes, principles and tools.
+3. Demonstrate understanding of computer science, Electrical/Computer Engineering processes, principles and tools Homework, Test, Labs AST2-B & C

-• Analyze current industry trends and their implications.
+4. Analyze current industry trends and their implications Homework AST2-C

-• Refine and practice effective report writing and presentation skills.
+5. Refine and practice effective report writing and presentation skills Labs Foundation

 Lecture Topics Assignments/Evaluations